 As the number of wirelessly broadcasting devices continues to increase, spectrum crowding has become an issue, leading to interference as vast numbers of devices all try to use the same frequencies at the same time.
 This is particularly an issue with the ISM bands, on which many commercial and civilian drones operate.

-The vision of future smart cities and connected landscapes includes large numbers of drones and robotic vehicles all operating within a busy urban landscape, and RF communications alone will hit their limit in trying to support this vision.
+The vision of future smart cities and connected landscapes includes large numbers of drones and robotic vehicles all operating within a busy urban landscape, and wireless RF systems alone will hit their limit in trying to support this vision.
 Cellular connections can help solve this problem, and 5G looks particularly promising with its theoretical capacity of a million mobile devices per square kilometre.

 Data throughput and latency

 Cellular communications can provide faster data speeds and more throughput than RF datalinks, with 5G potentially delivering up to 10 gigabits per second.
-This makes them ideal for many modern data-intensive streaming applications such as ultra-high definition video and the transfer of massive amounts of mapping data.
+This makes them ideal for many modern data-intensive streaming drone applications such as ultra-high definition video and the transfer of massive amounts of mapping data.
 Cellular bonding is particularly advantageous, as it can aggregate the capacity of all connected datalinks, providing more bandwidth for data transfer.

 5G also provides latency of as little as 1 millisecond.
 Rapid response times on this level could be a game-changer for autonomous BVLOS drones, which require features such as hazard recognition and collision avoidance to be as fast as possible.